MellKam/MellKam/README.md

 ### Hi, I'm Artem!
-19-year-old guy originally from Ukraine, but due to the war, I currently live in Poland.
+19-year-old guy originally from Ukraine, but due to the war, I currently live in Poland. \

-My journey began from design at the age of 13, and it took an exciting turn when I discovered Figma.
-Now, I'm all about web stuff 🔥. \
 I mainly work with UI, but I'm constantly learning new things and keeping an eye on technology in other areas.

 Currently studying for a computer science in [WSZIB](https://www.wszib.edu.pl/) Kraków